McDonald’s UK Modern Slavery Statement 2023

 This statement is published in accordance with the UK Modern Slavery Act.
 It outlines the approach we take to prevent modern slavery in our business and supply chains associated with the United Kingdom.

 McDonald’s Restaurants Limited (“McDonald’s UK”, “Company,” “we” or “our”) published its first Modern Slavery statement in 2017.
 We continue to build our knowledge of the risks of modern slavery and the areas of our business that could face some of these challenges.
-We work across our business and supply chain to put the right practices in place to prevent and respond to any potential risks.
+We work across our business and supply chain to put practices in place to help prevent and respond to any potential modern slavery-related risks.

 Modern slavery is unacceptable within our business and supply chains.
-We have a responsibility to respect the rights of people who work for the Company, and to do business with franchisees, suppliers and business partners that respect human rights for their respective employees.
-We recognise there is no single solution to human rights issues, which is why it is critical that we engage with all of these stakeholders to build awareness and understanding.
+We believe that we have a responsibility to respect the rights of people who work for the Company, and to do business with franchisees, suppliers and other businesses that respect human rights for their respective employees.
+We recognise there is no single solution to human rights issues, which is why we believe that it is critical that we engage with all of these stakeholders to build awareness and understanding.

 Our business, structure and supply chains